Robin van der Vleuten

 What it does

-• 200+ address formats so you know which fields to show and in what order
+• 200+ address formats, so you know which fields to show and in what order

-• Smart formatting in both HTML and plain text
+• formatting in HTML and plain text

-• Built-in validation for Active Record models
+• Active Record validation

 Your first address